MathiasReker/Java-CI-CD/README.md

    ```

 ### Package visibility
-In order to see packages, the CD pipeline must run atleast once.
-The pipeline will create a package on your GitHib repository.
+In order for you to see package(s), the CD pipeline must run atleast once.
+The pipeline will create a package linked to your GitHib repository.

-Go to the package -> select package settings -> select danger zone -> change visibility -> make it public
+Go to the package -> select package settings -> select danger zone -> change visibility -> make it public.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Usage

 The CI pipeline is triggered on any change to the code on your repository.
 The CD pipeline is triggered on push events.
 The CD pipeline will be skipped if the CI pipeline fails.

 <p align="right">(<a href="#top">back to top</a>)</p>